 - Can a customer buy in to an SLA?

-Don’t offer what you can’t provide.
+Have all these FAQs answered beforehand and don’t offer what you can’t provide.
 Your VIP support can be a very simple process and still deliver a lot of value for the customer and be profitable for your company.
 Here are three tactics we’ve found effective.

 1. VIP Welcome